ig3io/pycritic/README.md

 What is this?
 -------------
 A, for now, simple Python module that works as a Metacritic API.
-It uses the [BeautifulSoup][bs] and the [requests][requests] library.
+It uses the [BeautifulSoup][bs] and the [Requests][requests] library.

 Pycritic is under heavy development, but the actual interface should not change in an immediate future.